pratham-p/my-quick-links/README.md

-# My Zap Links
+# My Quick Links

-A lightweight Chrome/Edge extension to create, manage and zap through your favorite sites using custom short links with the `my` omnibox keyword.
+A lightweight Chrome/Edge extension to create, manage, and quickly access your favorite sites using custom short links with the `my` omnibox keyword.

-Easily create and manage your own custom shortcuts for your frequently used sites.
-Use easy-to-remember keywords that you relate naturally to, right from your browser.
+Easily create and manage your own custom shortcuts for frequently used sites.
+Use easy-to-remember keywords that feel natural to you, right from your browser.
 With the `my` omnibox keyword, you can instantly jump to any site you’ve set up—just type `my <shortcut>` in the address bar.

 Build simple keywords for complex or lengthy URLs to navigate, saving time and effort.
 This is perfect for boosting productivity, reducing repetitive typing, and keeping your most-used links at your fingertips.
 Whether you’re a power user or just want a faster way to access your go-to sites, this extension streamlines your browsing experience.